jarrodtaylor/SyrinxPreview/src/posts/20150203-what-to-look-for-in-enterprise-social-software-video.md

 Second, it's important to customize the ESS to fit your brand and the way your workers interact with one another.
 An ESS that mimics the look and feel of another social media website may cause personnel to abandon the solution altogether.
 Why use a company ESS instead of a well-crafted platform?
 Give them a reason.

 Thanks for watching!
-Check back for more enterprise software development tips from Syrinx Consulting.
+Check back for more enterprise software development tips from Syrinx.